 For the next investigations, we relaxed the assumption of an ultra-relativistic beam.
 We expect the agreement between analytical formula and \textsc{RF-Track} to degrade as the beam's velocity decreases because: \begin{itemize} \item The change in transverse position of the particle as it traverses the cavity becomes significant.
 Specifically, the assumption that $\int E_z(r,\theta,z)dt~=~\int E_z(r_i,\theta_i,z)dz$ becomes less valid. \item The change in the longitudinal velocity of the particle as it traverses the cavity becomes significant.
 Specifically, the assumption that $t~=~z/c$ becomes invalid. \end{itemize}

-Figure~\ref{fig:P_10MeV} compares the change in momentum calculated from the analytical expressions and from \textsc{RF-Track} for an initial momentum of $p_{i,z}~=~$\qty{10}{MeV/c}.
+First, we compare the change in momentum calculated from the analytical expressions and from \textsc{RF-Track} for an initial momentum of $p_{i,z}~=~$\qty{10}{MeV/c}.
 In Fig.~\ref{subfig:Pz_10MeV}, we observe good agreement between analytical prediction and simulation for the longitudinal momentum change $\Delta p_z$.
 In contrast, Figs.~\ref{subfig:Px_10MeV} and \ref{subfig:Py_10MeV} show a clear discrepancy in the transverse components, which arises from the breakdown of assumptions underlying the Panofsky-Wenzel theorem at lower energies.
-This is most noticeable in Fig.~\ref{subfig:Px_10MeV}, where a discrepancy of approximately \qty{5}{\%} is observed in the constant DC offset associated with the dipole component.
+This is most noticeable in Fig.~\ref{subfig:Px_10MeV}, where a discrepancy of approximately \qty{5}{\%} is observed in the constant offset associated with the dipole component.

 Upon further lowering the initial momentum to $p_{i,z}~=~$\qty{1}{MeV/c}, Fig.~\ref{subfig:Pz_1MeV} shows a strong disagreement in $\Delta p_z$, which now arises because the change in longitudinal momentum of the particle is comparable to the initial momentum of the particle.
 As expected, Figs.~\ref{subfig:Px_1MeV} and \ref{subfig:Py_1MeV} show very poor agreement for $\Delta p_x$ and $\Delta p_y$ respectively.